gortaina/100DaysOfCode/100DaysOfCode_Round2.md

 use emojis in commits
 https://gitmoji.carloscuesta.me/
 ````
+BB Monthly Meeting 07/02/2020

+## Day 005/100 07/02/2020 - Friday - dawn
+ Mouting Time for Hackaton and
+I went to an event => BB Monthly Meeting:
+-Collaborative environments for data science and engineering in practice
+-Empowering Analytics with Machine Learning
+-Power BI - Integrations and possibility of using ML
+<br>#100DaysOfCode
+<br><image  src="./img/dd20c5c4-8252-4866-a0b3-6a942f1fd6a6.jpg" width="50%" height="50%">

 ## Day 004/100 06/02/2020 - Thursday - night
 Coding DAX in Power BI :tada: